imr-framework/auto-rapno/README.md

 # aut-rapno
-Agentic AI implementation of the RAPNO -directed image analysis
+Agentic AI implementation of the RAPNO-directed image analysis